HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 -----------------------------------------------

 * Post related to slides <http://hanstolpo.github.io/TalksAndStuff/posts/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.html>
-* For links see the post.
+* For links see the post
-* Retrospective about internal "tool" to generate specification documents from Jira.
+* Retrospective about internal "tool" to generate specification documents from Jira
-* The first practical Haskell code I wrote.
+* The first practical Haskell code I wrote
 * I come from an imperitive background
     * 10 years advanced C++ and some Lua
     * Essentially game engine development
     * No advanced mathematics background
     * Zero exposure to functional languages
-* Haskell is not that hard you just have to get used to it.
+* Haskell is not that hard you just have to get used to it

 Background
 ---------------------------------------

-* We make training simulators.
+* We make training simulators
 * Our issue tracking system is Jira
-* Some clients require official, configured, OKed hardcopy documents.
+* Some clients require official, configured, OKed hardcopy documents
-* We want one place to track and define our requirements.
+* We want one place to track and define our requirements
-* We want to generate the documents from Jira.
+* We want to generate the documents from Jira
-* Didn't find a tool to exactly meet our needs.
+* Didn't find a tool to exactly meet our needs
 * Lets write one :)

 Background